davidnalesnik/frontend-nanodegree-arcade-game/README.md

 browser to restart.

 The beetles move at random rates.
-Because their speeds are variable, they will occasionally change lanes to avoid beetles in their way&emdash;not you, of course!
+Because their speeds are variable, they will occasionally change lanes to avoid beetles in their way&mdash;not you, of course!
 As you make more successful crossings, the average beetle speed will increase.
-The number of beetles will also increase from three at the beginning to five (though speed will mercifully drop when a beetle is added&emdash;only to rise again).
+The number of beetles will also increase from three at the beginning to five (though speed will mercifully drop when a beetle is added&mdash;only to rise again).

 Enjoy!